UniversalDependencies/docs/_eme/feat/Aspect.md

 ### <a name="Iter">`Iterative`</a>: Iter

 The iterative aspect expresses the repetition of an event observable on one single occasion.
-In Tekó, iterative aspect is represented by the morpheme `-eʔe` (after a consonant) and `-ʔe` (after a vowel).
+In Tekó, the iterative aspect is represented by the morpheme `-eʔe` (after a consonant) and `-ʔe` (after a vowel).

 #### Examples